sandysa/Environment_Shaping_NSE/README.md

 Link to paper: https://arxiv.org/abs/2102.07017

 -----------------------------------------------------------------------------------------------------------
 The experiments currently support "boxpushing" domain for the single actor, single designer setting, and an AV driving domain for multiple actors, single designer setting.
 Each environment is described by a map.

 Boxpushing domain: The agent is expected to quickly push a box across the room, during which it may dirty the rug or knock over the vase as a negative side effect.
+Number of modifications considered: 24.

 Driving domain: The agent optimizes travel time between locations.
 It does not slow down when navigating through potholes, causing bumpy ride for passengers and potentially damaging the car.
+Number of modifications considered: 9.

 -----------------------------------------------------------------------------------------------------------
 File Description: